 How Sports Betting Affects Mental Health

-Sports betting addiction is more than just a financial issue; it has significant mental
+A sports betting addiction is more than just a financial issue; it has significant mental health consequences, including:

 Dangers, Effects, and Consequences of Sports Betting Addiction

-Sports betting addiction carries a number of inherent dangers and consequences, such
+Sports betting addiction carries several inherent dangers and consequences, such as:

 Financial Consequences